Dhevdharsan/Dhevdharsan/README.md

 # Hi, I'm Dhev 👋

-I'm a Machine Learning Engineer and M.S.
-Computer Science student at UMass Amherst (GPA: 4.0, graduating May 2027).
-I've shipped production AI systems from scratch — a RAG-powered log intelligence platform, a live agentic research agent, and a distributed ML pipeline over 1M+ flight records — and held the work to a standard rigorous enough to publish twice: peer-reviewed papers in medical imaging AI in Frontiers in Radiology (2025) and Springer ICAECT (2024).
-I'm an AWS Certified Solutions Architect with end-to-end experience across model development, backend infrastructure, and cloud deployment.
-I'm actively looking for Summer 2026 AI/ML and Software Engineering internships where I can build things that ship.
+I am a machine learning engineer and M.S.
+CS student at UMass Amherst, graduating May 2027 with a 4.0.
+I build machine learning systems end to end and care enough about the work to have published it twice, both in medical imaging AI (Frontiers in Radiology 2025, Springer ICAECT 2024).
+Outside of research, I spend most of my time shipping real systems: RAG pipelines, agentic research agents, distributed ML at scale, because I think the gap between a working prototype and something that actually runs in production is where most of the interesting engineering happens.
+AWS Certified Solutions Architect, and always looking for problems worth solving.

 ---